Resources for Foster Care Parents

 • on the day the student graduated from high school or received the equivalent of a high school diploma;

-• on the day before the date the student is adopted or permanent managing conservatorship is awarded to a person other than the student’s parent, if that date is on or after September 1, 2009; OR
+• on the day before the date the student is adopted or permanent managing conservatorship is awarded to a person other than the student’s parent, if that date is on or after September 1, 2009; or

 • during an academic term in which the student was enrolled in a dual credit course or other course for which a high school student may earn joint high school and college credit

-• AND the student enrolls before the age of 25.
+• and the student enrolls before the age of 25.

 • For information on Austin Community College’s resources for former and current foster care students visit ACC’s Foster Care Alumni Program website.

 • Additional College or Vocational Training Funding- The Texas Education Training Voucher (ETV) provides additional money to former foster youth who enroll in a college or training program.
 Students can be eligible to receive up to $5,000 a year to help with housing, food, books, computer equipment, tuition and other expenses.
 This is in addition to the Texas tuition waiver program.
-To receive funds students generally must be:
+To receive ETV funds students generally must be: